mohzim/microservices-eks-devops/README.md

 4. kubectl expose service command throwing error while exposing grafana or prometheus service.

 ## To Do List
 1. Test Deploy.yaml in local k8s cluster.
+(Partially worked.
+Estimate it to work once deployed in EKS with enough resources. )
 2. Split deploy.yaml into Helm charts for each application/service/database.
 3. Configure Helm charts for ArgoCD for Dev and Production Environments.
 4. Create Jenkins CI/CD pipeline to build and create new docker files and update Helm charts to trigger ArgoCD for Dev and Production Environment?